syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/optional" %}

-## Enable or disable steps
+## Disabling steps

-You can disable any step by setting the `disabled` property as `true`.
-By default, the `disabled` property is false.
+You can use the `disabled` property to disable a step, preventing user interaction when set to `true`.
+By default, the value is `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}